If you're searching for a child custody lawyer, you're probably looking for the "best lawyer," right?

-The length of time of a Child Custody case, visitation concerns, and child support questions are examples of questions that clients will ask with frequency.
+The length of time of a Child Custody case, visitation concerns, and child support questions are examples that clients will ask with frequency.

 You want to feel comfortable that they're knowledgeable, experienced, and confident.
 Remember that the best child custody lawyers in Houston are interested in helping you, and they also want to know if you're a good fit as a client.

 A good child custody lawyer will not be insulted or put off by questions.
-Rather, they will welcome them because it shows you are trying to educate yourself.
-The top child custody lawyers love people who take an educated, pro-active approach to their cases.
+Instead, they will welcome them because it shows you are trying to educate yourself.
+The top child custody lawyers love people who take an educated, proactive approach to their cases.

 Write out a list of questions you want to ask them at the meeting.
-You want to know that they will care about your situation, and more importantly, your children.
+More importantly, you want to know that they will care about your situation and your children.
 Some questions could include:

 - How many years have you been in practice?